-- Nominees must be employed in the state of Louisiana as police officers, sheriff’s deputies or state troopers.
+- Nominees must be employed in the state of Louisiana as duly commissioned law enforcement officers such as police officers, sheriff’s deputies or state troopers.

 - Nominees must have performed acts of kindness that were not required of them in their regular duties as law enforcement officers.

 - Nominees will be considered for acts performed while on duty or off, and whether or not they were in uniform at the time.

 Nominations will be accepted until January 31 for acts performed during the previous calendar year.